dotnet/orleans/src/Documentation/Advanced-Concepts/Cancellation-Tokens.md

 # Grain cancellation tokens

-The Orleans runtime provides mechanism called grain cancellation token, that enable the developer to cancel asynchronous or long-running synchronous operations.
+The Orleans runtime provides mechanism called grain cancellation token, that enables the developer to cancel to cancel an executing grain operation.

 ## Description